 Traditions on Christmas Eve in Finland include going to a Christmas mass if you are Catholic and a visit to a Finnish sauna.
 Many Finnish families also visit cemeteries to remember lost loved ones.
 They often have a porridge for lunch—with a hidden almond in it—where the person who gets it has to sing a song and is considered the luckiest person at the table.

 Christmas dinner is served in Finland, between 5 and 7 p.m. on Christmas Eve.
 The meal traditionally consists of oven-baked ham, rutabaga casserole, beetroot salad, and other foods common in the Nordic countries.

 Christmas Eve in Finland is filled with the bright sounds of carols and local Christmas songs.
 Santa Claus, called Joulupukki in Finnish, generally visits most houses on Christmas Eve to give presents—at least to those who have been good.
 People in Finland say that Santa does not have to travel too far since they believe that he lives in the north part of Finland called Korvatunturi (or Lapland), north of the Arctic Circle.
 People from all over the world send letters to Santa Claus in Finland.
-There is a big tourist theme park called Christmas Land in the north of Finland, near to where they say that Father Christmas lives.
+There is a big tourist theme park called Christmas Land in the north of Finland, near where they say Father Christmas lives.

 And the Celebration Continues